 Text is a tricky area, but a great one to master.
 You don’t want to be invasive, so this isn’t about contacting a list regularly.
 Instead, offer SMS services for your guests.
 Use a bot to handle inquiries quickly and then respond in person as soon as you can.
 SMS can offer reminders for check-in times, check out times, assistance if help is needed during the stay and a survey after the stay to get a guest’s feedback.

 Emails are a great way to keep guests coming back for more.
 Offer news about the area and any changes to your properties (like upgrades or new businesses/attractions being built nearby).
-You can build an email list with each guest that visits your property and keep them in the loop so they are more likely to return.
+Short Term Rental Property you can build an email list with each guest that visits your property and keep them in the loop so they are more likely to return.
 Always allow your guests to opt-in, so they don’t consider you spam.
 Send a welcome reminder immediately so they remember signing up for your emails.
 Offer special deals through places like email to encourage your visitors to stick around.

 Posting on social media is important, but boosting those posts is even more important.
 With social media, you can often get very detailed in who is seeing your ads.
 Try to aim for those who have used platforms you list on to book rentals.
 Use social media to post content that shows off your property.
 Share reviews and experiences your guests share with you—especially if they are good.
 Respond to all questions, compliments and complaints in a timely way so that potential guests can see how much you care about things that may crop up.